syncfusion-content/windowsforms-docs/WindowsForms/chart/FAQ/How-to-customize-the-data-points-for-Chart-Series.md

 ---
 layout: post
-title: How-to-customize-the-data-points-for-Chart-Series | Windows Forms | Syncfusion
+title: How-to-customize-the-data-points-for-Chart-Series
-description: how to customize the data points for chart series
+description: This document describes how to customize the data points for rendering the chart series in the windows forms chart control.
 platform: windowsforms
 control: chart
 documentation: ug